rya-sge/access-denied/_posts/2025-02-10-knn-algorithm-overview.md

 locale: en-GB
 categories: ai
 tags: K-Nearest-Neighbor KNN machine-learning dimensionality instance-based classification
-description: This article explains the difference between supervised and unsupervised learning in Machine Learning with several examples.
+description: K-Nearest Neighbor (KNN) is a simple, non-parametric algorithm used for classification and regression, predicting from the similarity between data points.
 image: /assets/article/mlg/knn-mindmap.png
 isMath: true
 ---

-**K-Nearest Neighbor (KNN)** is a widely used, simple, and effective machine learning algorithm.
-It is primarily utilized for classification and regression tasks, leveraging the concept of similarity to make predictions.
-Despite its simplicity, KNN can be powerful when applied to well-suited problems.
+**K-Nearest Neighbor (KNN)** is a simple and widely used machine learning algorithm.
+It is used mainly for classification and regression, predicting from the similarity between data points.
+Its simplicity does not prevent it from performing well on the problems that suit it.

 > This article comes primarily from ChatGPT with some modifications on my part.
 I hope to make it more personal in the future